 The reason they're called "simple" is because the noise itself doesn't have a meaning or clear purpose like hearing voices does.
 Generally, it's simply a noise like any other.

-Anxiety is more complex than this, however, and for some people it may cause what is perceived as more complex auditory hallucinations – like hearing voices.
+For some people with anxiety a simple auditory hallucination may be perceived as more complex auditory hallucinations - like hearing voices.

 Anxiety Hallucinations Are Different

 The difference is that for someone with anxiety, the person isn't hallucinating voices per se.
 Rather, they're constantly on edge and attentive to everything around them, but also distracted by their own anxiety to the point where they struggle to focus.
 This causes them to hear some type of noise while distracted, and then immediately think they've heard voices because their brain translates the sound into a voice.
 The brain is unable to process the noise correctly, giving the impression that you heard a voice when you didn't.

 Another issue may be rapid thinking.
 Rapid thinking can in some ways cause the mind to daydream.
 Because the thoughts occur so quickly, one thought may be hearing a noise or zoning out to the idea of someone saying something, and suddenly it may feel like you heard it.
 This is less common but can happen to those with severe panic attacks.

 Finally, it's simply not uncommon in life to mishear something.
 Before you had anxiety, you probably remember saying to your friends "did you say something?" or "did you hear that?" and thought nothing else of it.
 Anxiety has a tendency to cause people to fear the worst, even when they're suffering from things that are completely normal.